Overview

 If an earlier study didn’t have a reliable PFS estimate and only ORR was available, it can be used for PoS estimation as well.
 We will assume that, based on the earlier study 33 out of 60 and 18 out of 63 participants in the experimental and control arms had responses respectively.

-In this case, when the ORR data is used, coefficients for the linear relationship between the log treatment effect on ORR and PFS must be specified:
+In this case, when the ORR data is used, the coefficients for the linear relationship between the log treatment effect on ORR and PFS are estimated indication-specific using prior meta-analytic data through a Bayesian hierarchical model.
+If no indication is specified, the default coefficients (calculated as the mean across all indication groups) will be used.

 gen_pos(